Quick Start: PostgreSQL

 skippr doctor

-skippr runThat's it. skippr run discovers your file schemas, extracts the data, loads it into PostgreSQL, and generates a complete dbt project with silver and gold models -- compiled and materialised.
+skippr model --pipeline s3-pipelineThat's it. skippr sync --pipeline s3-pipeline --once discovers file schemas when needed and loads data into PostgreSQL; skippr model --pipeline s3-pipeline then generates a complete dbt project with silver and gold models -- compiled and materialised.

 What you get